 Enrichment is a broad category, so I needed clear criteria to avoid comparing apples with oranges.
 Here is the framework I used:

-1. Distinct programme focus.
+- Distinct programme focus.
 Each centre had to offer something genuinely different.
-I did not want a list of ten centres that all teach English and Maths slightly differently.
-The final ten span brain development, coding, languages, communication, and academic enrichment across different age groups.
+I did not want a list of thirty centres that all teach English and Maths slightly differently.
+The final thirty span brain development, coding, robotics, languages, communication, music, art, mental arithmetic, and academic enrichment across different age groups.

 I deliberately chose a mix of programme types so that this list is useful regardless of whether your child is 6 months old or 12 years old, and regardless of whether you are looking for academic support, creative development, or something your child simply enjoys.